 Albatros Travel strives to be an attractive workplace, were we focus on employee health and overall wellbeing.
 We have an intranet forum were all employees have a profile and access to an employees' handbook.
-In this handbook all our employee policies are available including a noise policy and a stress policy.
-In the stress policy, employees can find a number for a twenty-four hour stress coach in case of an emergency.
+In this handbook all our employee policies are available, including a noise policy, a stress policy and focus on bullying/chicanery.
 We also have our own vaccination doctor at our head office twice a week, where our employees are welcome to seek counselling and get a general health check.
-All our employees have a health insurance, which gives them the opportunity to get treatment at a private hospital and bypassing the public waiting list.
+All our employees have a health insurance, which gives them the opportunity to get treatment at a private hospital and bypass the public waiting list.
+We just switched to a new insurance where the children of our employees are also insured, and in situations of critical sickness our employees are guaranteed 80% of their salaries.
+Right now, we are very focused on the ergonomic workspace and we are initiating a project where all employees have the opportunity to contact an ergonomist to evaluate their individual workspace.

 We offer our employees a warm lunch at the in-house canteen where the company pays 2/3 of the price.
-We get fresh organic fruit every day, special teas and all of our coffee is organic.
+We get fresh organic fruit every day, special teas and all of the coffee we provide is fair-trade and organic.

-We have several extra staff offers at the head office, including a certified masseuse twice a week, yoga classes, a choir with a professional singer and table tennis.
+We have several extra staff offers at the head office, including a certified masseuse twice a week.
+We give economic supplement for the massages, including free during workhours.
+We also have yoga classes, a choir with a professional singer and table tennis.
 We believe that a good social environment is very important to employee well-being, so we encourage all employees to get together at social events.
-In 2015, these included several Friday bar events, a summer party and a big Christmas party.
+These includes several Friday bar events, a summer party, a big Christmas party and now also an Easter party.
+In 2017 the whole company went on a business trip to Malaga for three days.
+We visited different hotels, which we sell in our tour packages, and did several team building events, including our 2017 Christmas party.

 Our tour leaders have their own Christmas gathering.
-As we are a travel agency, we live for travelling and where it is relevant we send employees on study trips to expand their knowledge.
-All employees have the opportunity to buy trips at net prices for themselves and their families and we regularly send out special in-house offers when we have some last minute cancelations.
+As we are a travel agency, we live for traveling and where it is relevant we send employees on study trips to expand their knowledge.
+All employees have the opportunity to buy trips at good prices for themselves and their families and we regularly send out special in-house offers when we have some last minute cancelations.